-I'm the face behind ANNI WEEKS.
+I'm Annika Weeks, BS NDTR -- the face behind Anni Weeks.
 Food is quite literally my life.
 I love to eat, cook, write about, and photograph food.
 I basically play with food for a living and yes, it is the best.

 Frequently Asked Questions (FAQs)